 - ENE-7.
 Unoccupied Areas.
 Each apartment will have a hotel-style entry/exit switch that can isolate the power used by lighting and air conditioning.
-All public areas and car parks include motion sensing controls to minimise energy consumption associated with lighting and ventilation/air conditioning as well as time schedule and day lighting control where appropriate. - ENE-8.
-Energy Efficient Appliances: Clothes washers and dishwasher to be provided will have the highest energy rating available.
-In addition clothes lines will be provided for each apartment. - ENE-11.
+All public areas and car parks include motion sensing controls to minimise energy consumption associated with lighting and ventilation/air conditioning as well as time schedule and day lighting control where appropriate. - ENE-11.
 Peak Electricity Demand Reduction This is achieved through the minimisation of cooling loads and the provision of gas heating.